leejoonli/code-every-day/log.md

 ## Thoughts

 Had to revise my entire cypher solution.
 Instead of trying to use two fgets, I used one and had a hard coded cypher (adjusting the alphabet by one) which then printed out the plain text and then the cypher text.
 Could possibly use fgets but instead of trying to use two, use one and then combine the cypher and the plain text into one variable.

+# Day 201 (10/12/2022)

+## C Practice

+Practiced in C.

+## Thoughts

+Completed the mario problem from the CS50 coursework and then started learning data structures in C.  Having trouble using the pointers to the struct which is currently on an infinite loop.
+Will continue later.